 Small Business Boost | HoustonTexans.com

 In 2020, the Houston Texans and Amegy Bank created the Small Business Boost program, which supports local small businesses in the Houston community.
-Over the past two years this program has awarded 12 small businesses with grants totaling $40,000.
-This year, the program will continue to support small businesses making a positive impact on the community by awarding 5 more Small Business Boost grants worth $5,000 each.
-Nominations will be open from February 1, 2022 through October 31, 2022.
+Over the past three years this program has awarded 17 small businesses with grants totaling $65,000.
+Check out our Amegy Bank Small Business Boost winners below!

 Winners will receive a $5,000 grant, access to event opportunities from Amegy Bank, Houston Texans marketing and promotional support for business (Business Highlighted on HT.com, Web Article on HT.com and Social Media Post announcing winner) and a plaque presented to business by Texans and Amegy.